Opening a bank account in Thailand

 Here is a list of every need a Thai business must meet in order to create a corporate bank account in Thailand:

-- Legal documents, such as a Certificate of Company Registration (dated no more than one month ago) verifies the identities of the directors, managing partners, and authorized directors.
+- Legal necessary papers, such as a Certificate of Company Registration (dated no more than one month ago) verifies the identities of the directors, managing partners, and authorized directors.

-- Identity documents, such as a Citizen ID card or another ID card, and residence registration of authorized person(s).
+- Identity necessary papers, such as a Citizen ID card or another ID card, and residence registration of authorized person(s).

 - A copy of the shareholder registration certificate (Bor or Jor 3), attesting to the company seal or any updated registration information (Bor or Jor 4).